facebook

 • describe how weathering, erosion, transportation and deposition cause slow or rapid change to Earth’s surface AC9S5U02

-• explain observable properties of solids, liquids and gases by modelling the motion and arrangement of particles AC9S5U04
+• explain observable properties of solids, liquids and gases by modelling particles AC9S5U04

 Year 6

-• compare reversible changes, including dissolving and changes of state, and irreversible changes, including cooking and rusting that produce new substances AC9S6U04
+• compare reversible changes and irreversible changes, including cooking and rusting, that produce new substances AC9S6U04

 Year 5 & 6

-• investigate how scientific knowledge is used by individuals and communities to identify problems, consider responses and make decisions AC9S5H02, AC9S6H02
+• investigate how scientific knowledge is used by individuals and communities to identify problems AC9S5H02, AC9S6H02

-• pose investigable questions to identify patterns and test relationships and make reasoned predictions AC9S5I01, AC9S6I01
+• pose investigable questions to identify patterns and test relationships AC9S5I01, AC9S6I01

-• compare methods and findings with those of others, recognise possible sources of error, pose questions for further investigation and select evidence to draw reasoned conclusions AC9S5I05, AC9S6I05
+• compare methods and findings and select evidence to draw reasoned conclusions AC9S5I05, AC9S6I05

 Australian National Curriculum Mapping for all our science workshops & shows